aulveland/CITZ-HWP-Project/Security.md

 3) Approve membership
 4)	Reject postings
 5) Approve postings
+6) Able to see list of all flagged posts
+7) Delete posts once already been approved

 ### System Admin
 **S1** - As a **system admin** I provide **management** of the tool/system